 Mistake #6: Not researching the competition

 You are unlikely to be the only business on the block offering the same product or service, so don’t underestimate your business rivals.
 When they get wind of your business, they will be doing all they can to beat you, as they will be afraid of losing their valued customers.
 While you may be averse to making enemies, you need to do the same.
 You may struggle to stay open in business, otherwise.
 So research the competition by visiting their websites, finding out what they do to win customers over to their side, and checking their pricing models.
 See what they are doing well, and consider the areas in which they fail.
-Look for ways to be better than them, so your business has an opportunity to flourish and not die in its early stages.
+Invest in Market Research for product development and launch, so your business has an opportunity to flourish and not die in its early stages.

 Mistake #7: Overspending